 When he was young, Suksan was afraid of poverty, starvation, and tribulations.
 The more he saw how hard poor people work and how they live without food, the more he thought about being free from such difficult situations.

 In 1997, a company was established, which later became Chayo Group Public Company Limited (CHAYO TB).
 It was listed in the Thai Market for Alternative Investments (mai) on 22 March 2018.
 Through its three subsidiaries, Chayo mainly engages in the acquisition of non-performing loans.
 Besides, it offers debt tracking and debt collection for its clients.
 Chayo has extended its business to customer services, e.g., supporting its clients with product presentations and marketing.
 A minor part of the business consists of providing secured and unsecured loans.

 The focus of this interview was to try to understand the company’s DNA.
 Now that we had a little bit of a background on the company, we want to drill down to find the unique essence of what differentiates Chayo Group.

 Chayo Group is a debt collection business built on Buddhist principles; these principles help Chayo’s employees to do their debt collection job effectively.

 To increase employee efficiency, Suksan emphasizes that employees understand their jobs, and encourage employees to meditate to clear their minds before working.
 He also let them recite Thailand’s Debt Collection Act and listen to randomly selected recordings of recent conversations between them and the debtors.

-These activities help the employees to learn their mistakes and improve their strategy.
+These activities help the employees to learn from their mistakes and improve their strategies.
 In this way, they understand their jobs and customers better.
 They can build their confidence, build trust with customers, and negotiate better with the customers.